fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 - Get rid of them as fast as possible
 - Treat assholes as incompetent.
 Incompetent in communication, if nothing else
 - Power corrupts. watch out whom to promote
-- Acknowledge differences in status, but mitigate unnecessary status differntials
+- Acknowledge differences in status, but mitigate unnecessary status differentials
 - Manage moments - not practices or systems.
 Be mindful
 - Value and teach constructive confrontation
 - Adopt at most one negative role model total.
 Keep that one in check accordingly.